 In addition to creating labeled and identified training data for data organization, we also support the structuring of document data for generative AI and LLM RAG construction.
 Since our founding, we have been engaged in manual production as a primary business and service, leveraging our unique know-how gained from extensive knowledge of various document structures to provide optimal solutions.

-At Human Science, we have a security room that meets ISMS standards within our Shinjuku office.
-Therefore, we can ensure security even for projects that handle highly confidential data.
-We consider the protection of confidentiality to be extremely important for all projects.
-Even for remote projects, our information security management system has received high praise from our clients, as we not only implement hardware measures but also continuously provide security training to our personnel.
+Within our Shinjuku office at Human Science, we have secure rooms that meet ISMS standards.
+Therefore, we can guarantee security, even for projects that include highly confidential data.
+We consider the preservation of confidentiality to be extremely important for all projects.
+When working remotely as well, our information security management system has received high praise from clients, because not only do we implement hardware measures, we continuously provide security training to our personnel.